15 Best SOPs for Your Small Business (Created with Google Sheets)

 These standard operating procedures (SOPs) will detail the process for invoicing, expense tracking, budgeting, and financial reporting.
 This is so important.
 Don't skimp out on this!

 Now, if you're one of those people who hear the words “finances” and “bookkeeping” and your eyes glaze over, no worries!
-I got you!
+I've got you!
 Check out Simply Accounting with Cheryl.
 She's going to help you make cents (see what I did there 😂) of all things financial.

 9. Website Maintenance and Updates